Striated Regularity for the Euler Equations: On transport equation estimates

+H. Bae. was supported by the Research Fund (1.170045.01) of Ulsan National Institute of Science \& Technology.
+H.B. would like to thank the Department of Mathematics at UC Riverside for its kind hospitality where part of this work was completed.
 J.P.K. gratefully acknowledges NSF grants DMS-1212141 and DMS-1009545, and thanks Instituto Nacional de Matem\'{a}tica Pura e Aplicada in Rio de Janeiro, Brazil, where part of this research was performed.

 \cprime{$'$} \polhk#1{\setbox0=\hbox{#1}{\ooalign{\hidewidth \lower1.5ex\hbox{`}\hidewidth\crcr\unhbox0}}}